KarimaFathi/Database-SQL-Projects/README.md

 The task is to compute the number of vehicles produced by each make between 2000 and 2020, calculate each make’s share as a percentage of the total vehicles in that period, and display the results ordered by the number of vehicles.

+## Problem 08 : List Vehicles by Make and Fuel Type (2000–2020)

+The task is to retrieve the number of vehicles manufactured between 2000 and 2020, grouped by make and fuel type, and display the results ordered by make name.